 1. Combine the flavor ingredients in the oil and heat over medium-low heat, to about 150°F (use a kitchen thermometer).

 3. Let the mixture sit for at least a week, preferably two weeks; then it’s ready to go.
-It’s interesting to see how the favors develop and change as the fermentation process takes place.
+It’s interesting to see how the flavors develop and change as the fermentation process takes place.

-4. Once you’ve made a successful (to your preferences) batch, you can try versions with other herbs and aromatics.
+4. Once you’ve made a successful (to your preference) batch, you can try versions with other herbs and aromatics.
 For gifts, tie a ribbon around the neck of a bottle and use your computer printer to create a gift label.

 Please follow and like us: